Hobo-Ware/trakt-ically-imported-/README.md

 1. Liberate your data: Export your data from TV Time using [tv-time-liberator](https://github.com/Hobo-Ware/tv-time-liberator/).
 1. Clone trakt-ically-imported: and follow the instructions below.
+    - This repository uses submodules, be sure to run `git submodule update --init --recursive` after cloning.

 # Usage: